lisa-chen-58/Coding-Dojo-Algos/README.md

 # Coding-Dojo-Algos
-Practicing Algorithms at Coding Dojo
+# Practicing Algorithms at Coding Dojo.

+# These are all one off algorithms